bionlplab/medtext/medtext-resources/README.md

-# Radtext resources
+# medtext resources

-This repo contains resources necessary to the [RadText](https://github.com/bionlplab/radtex).
+This repo contains resources necessary to the [medtext](https://github.com/bionlplab/medtext).